 Six thoughts on the six keys to good occlusion

-In 1989, a Californian orthodontist, Lawrence F. Andrews, published a book where he accurately described his landmark invention and a concept behind it.
+In 1989, a Californian orthodontist, Lawrence F. Andrews, published a book where he accurately described his landmark invention of the straight-wire appliance.
 I am honoured to have a signed copy of this historic text, which he gifted me four years ago while I was travelling across America.
-Being an undisciplined reader, I let sit it on the shelf till last Christmas.
+Being an undisciplined reader, I Iet it sit on the shelf till last Christmas.

 I decided not to indulge myself into retelling the six keys and straight-wire philosophy, but rather write my own subjective ideas loosely based on the book…